openebs-archive/openebs-docs/docs/t-mayastor.md

 sudo apt-get install -y systemd-coredump gdb lz4
 ```

-If installed correctly then the global core pattern will be set so that all
+If installed correctly, then the global core pattern will be set so that all
 generated coredumps will be piped to the `systemd-coredump` binary.